pielouNW/test-readme/README.md

 Inference uses Vulkan or Metal where available and CPU where not.
 The real constraint is memory:

-- **Rule of thumb** — the device needs roughly twice the model file size in *available* RAM, which is well below total RAM. iOS reserves 1–2 GB, Android 2–4 GB depending on vendor.
+- **Rule of thumb** — the device needs roughly twice the model file size in *available* RAM, which is well below total RAM. iOS reserves around 2 GB, Android 2 to 4 GB depending on vendor.
 - **iOS** — iPhone 11 or newer, 4 GB RAM or more.
 - **Android** — Snapdragon 855 / Adreno 640 / 6 GB RAM or better.
 - Models under 1 GB run smoothly on mobile.